Organization Staff

 Ava Silva

-Ava is a junior living in Pforzheimer House and is originally from the small town San Augustine, Texas.
-She is pursuing a joint degree in Linguistics and Anthropology.
-She is also involved in HMC Middle East and HMC Boston, and this will be her 7th conference overall and first HMC Europe.
-Apart from HMC, you’ll find Ava enjoying a glass of tea, taking a walk around Cambridge, or hanging out with friends.
+Ava is a senior living in Adams House and is originally from the small town San Augustine, Texas.
+She is pursuing a joint degree in Linguistics and Anthropology with a secondary in Women and Gender Studies and a citation in ASL.
+She is also involved in HMC Middle East, HMC San Francisco, and is currently serving as co-President of HMC Boston.
+This will be her 12th conference overall and her second HMC Europe.
+Apart from HMC, you’ll find Ava enjoying a glass of tea, taking a walk by the river, or hanging out with friends.
 She is very excited to work with everyone!

 European Council